mantoni/hub.js/docs/documentation.md

 for matching events (see "Broadcasting").
 The optional callback will be invoked once all listeners returned.
 The first argument is an error if at least one of the listeners threw, the second argument is the return value.

+#### hub.listeners(event)

+Returns an array of all listeners for the given event.
+This does not include matchers (see `hub.listenersMatching(event)`).

+#### hub.listenersMatching(event)

+Returns an array of all listeners that match the given event.
+This returns all listeners that would be invoked if the given event would be emitted.

 #### hub.view(namespace)